Khelldon/welcome-to-canada/README.md

 there was only undead to deal with, now there are real monsters out there.

 Now you are one of the last people alive on earth, with a strong immunity to the virus, you are left to survive the cold while fending off thousands of starving Zombies.
+Completely trapped inside a radiated zone, there is no escape, you must survive here.

 <!-- ######################################################### -->
 <!-- ######################################################### -->